dmpop/geofix/README.md

 Copy the *geofix.py* script to the *sl4a/scripts* directory on the Android device.

+## Usage

+Open the SL4A app, and run the *geofix.py* script.
+For faster access, add the script to the homescreen.
+By default, all data is saved in the *Geofix* directory on the internal storage.
+You can change the destination directory by modifying the default *geofix_dir* path in the script.

 ## Geofix Web Installation

 - Install the Python Package Manager (pip).
 On Debian and Ubuntu, this can be done by running the `apt-get install python-pip` command as root.